-Regarding the platform used by the teachers to conduct the online classes, zoom was the platform mostly used by the teachers while other platforms used by the teachers were google meet, google class, Microsoft Team, and WhatsApp.
-From the interviews with the respondents, it was confirmed that zoom was mostly used because it provided some features such as poll and breakout room which helped teachers arrange their class activities.
+Regarding the platform used by the teachers to conduct the online classes, Zoom meeting was the platform mostly used by the teachers while other platforms used by the teachers were Google meet, Google class, Microsoft Team, and WhatsApp.
+From the interviews with the respondents, it was confirmed that Zoom was mostly used because it provided some features such as poll and breakout room, which helped teachers arrange their class activities.
 Google meet was also seen as a friendly user platform and it was free of charge without time limitation.
-Some schools, due to some reasons which are mostly the low level of technology literacy and internet connection problems conducted the learning process through WhatsApp application.
+Some schools, due to reasons, such as the low level of technology literacy and internet connection problems, conducted the learning process through WhatsApp application.